romrawinjp/romrawinjp.github.io/content/artworks.md

 > **Acknowledgement** <br>
 > My high school teacher once said, "How about giving up on research path?
 You're gonna be a famous artist."
 I don't believe it, but sometimes I was wondering... what if...
 I don't wanna be famous.
+I'm denying my fate! jk artist is all a part of me.
+I use my skills all the time, but in reality and physically, appearing in a normal human being, not in like what people imagine.